Mother, Baby & Kids

 New Skills, New Confidence

-At 21 months your toddler is practising independence while still seeking your reassurance.
+As your child goes through their 21-month-old developmental milestones, they are practising greater independence while still seeking your reassurance.

 They try things, make mistakes, and try again, and each attempt helps them build skill and confidence.